 Perhaps still more important from the policy point of view are the revenue implications of the reform.
 Our estimates suggest that the Ugandan government has been able to raise more revenues thanks to the introduction of an additional top tax band.
-Had there been no behavioural response, the revenue increase would have been greater.
-However, the estimated response is not so large that Uganda would be on the decreasing side of the Laffer curve.
+Had there been behavioural responses, the revenue increase would have still most likely been positive, indicating that Ugandan tax rate after the reform is not yet on the decreasing side of the Laffer curve.
 The revenue implications of the entire reform-taking into account the revenue loss in taxes paid by those whose tax rates were reduced-appear to be positive.
 The reform also helped reduce after-tax earnings inequality with the Gini index dropping by approximately 5 per cent.
+Given that the Ugandan income tax system is very similar to other low- or lower-middle-income African countries, our results will also be useful when considering income tax reforms elsewhere.